-Georgia’s abortion law could limit treatment for pregnancy complications, some patients and doctors fear – WABE
+Georgia’s abortion law could limit treatment for pregnancy problems, some patients and doctors fear – WABE

 It has been more than a month since a federal court enacted Georgia’s House Bill 481 abortion law, which bans almost all abortions at six weeks gestation, when ultrasound machines can detect electrical impulses in the womb and before many people know they are pregnant.